Sweat the small stuff

 Have you got engaging tools useful to the user, such as a restaurant finder, what pages does this generate dynamically?
 Will these be indexed?
 Do we want these pages indexed?

 Video.
-Recent posts from Google indicate the growing importance to Google of getting your video’s optimised and indexed.
-Videos on a page are good engagement objects, just consider your strategy and wether you submit to YouTube, host them yourself or both and how you optimise these videos accordingly.
+Recent posts from Google indicate the growing importance to Google of getting your videos optimised and indexed.
+Videos on a page are good engagement objects, just consider your strategy and whether you submit to YouTube, host them yourself, or both, and how you optimize these videos accordingly.

 5. Page speed

-On average dealing with code at a page level will produce results with respect to speed rather than running out and buying new servers, and is ofcourse a lot cheaper.
+On average dealing with code at a page level will produce results with respect to speed rather than running out and buying new servers, and is of course, a lot cheaper.
 Use one of the many tools around to check your site speed and implement the recommendations.
-Google Webmaster Tools (GWT) gives recommendations and will benchmark your site speed to similar sites.
+Google Search Console (GSC) gives recommendations and will benchmark your site speed to similar sites.

 6. Conversion

-So you spend all this time and money, are very excited about the launch and don’t consider what you actually want people to do at a page level.
-Note, not talking about at a site level here.
+So you spend all this time and money, are very excited about the launch, and don’t consider what you actually want people to do at a page level.
+Note, I am not talking about a site level here.
 All or most sites would have some sort of objective attached.

-You create a beautiful landing page, but don’t make it obvious what the user should do once they have read the page.
-Likewise with articles, you pay money, get them written and then rely on your footer to get them to convert?
+You create a beautiful landing page, but don’t make what the user should do once they have read the page obvious.
+Likewise with articles, you pay money, get them written, and then rely on your footer to get them to convert?
 What user path do you have in mind when a user arrives unannounced from a search engine at a page deep within your site structure?

 At a minimum, try to get your users to subscribe to your newsletter by just inputting their email address.